Kanezoh/curl-to-crystal/README.md

 #### Does any curl command work?

-Any curl command should work, but only certain flags are understood and converted into ruby code.
+Any curl command should work, but only certain flags are understood and converted into crystal code.
 The rest of the flags will be ignored.

 #### Which kinds of curl commands are understood?